Hugius/FabiEngine3D/doc/markdown/SKY_EDITOR.md

 ## 1. General

-- All sky entities will be saved in `~\projects\<your_project>\data\sky.fe3d`.
+- All skies will be saved in `~\projects\<your_project>\data\sky.fe3d`.
-- You can create/edit/delete sky entities will.
+- You can create/edit/delete skies will.
-- Every created sky entity can be placed using the world editor or scripting.
+- Every created skies can be placed using the world editor or scripting.
-- The ID of a new sky entity cannot contain spaces or `@` signs.
+- The ID of a new sky cannot contain spaces or `@` signs.

 ## 2. Controls